Kyrobi/Cynagen/Files/Rules.md

 ## 2. Do not advertise.
 * Advertising is prohibited in chat.
-Advertising consists of promoting anything that isn’t Cynagen related.
+Advertising consists of **promoting** anything that isn’t Cynagen related.

 * Discussion of external products (Computers, Hypixel, Bell Peppers, Dr. Pepper, etc.) are allowed as long as they are not being promoted.
+YouTube videosm google links, Twitch, and external sites are also allow provided you're sensible with them - no link to virus, NSFW, or the like.

 * If you advertise on the server, you will be punished depending on the severity and frequency of the advertisement.